 What is cultivated meat?

 Dutch scientist Mark Post unveiled the first cultivated meat burger on live television in 2013.
-Two years later, the first four cultivated meat companies were founded.
-The industry has since grown to more than 150 companies on 6 continents as of late 2022, backed by $2.6B in investments, each aiming to produce cultivated meat products.
-Dozens more companies have formed to create technology solutions along the value chain.
+Two years later, the first four companies were founded.
+As of 2024, the industry has grown to over 175 companies on six continents, backed by over $3.1 billion in investments.
+Each company aims to produce cultivated meat products or offer technology solutions along the value chain.

 Decades of accumulated knowledge in cell culture, stem cell biology, tissue engineering, fermentation, and chemical and bioprocess engineering preceded the field of cultivated meat.
 Hundreds of companies and academic laboratories worldwide are conducting research across these disciplines to establish a new paradigm for manufacturing commodity meat products at industrial scales.